AlecAivazis/redux-responsive/README.md

 # alt-responsive
-A flux store for easily creating responsive designs in an alt application
+A redux reducer for managing the responsive state of your application

 # Why Use a Flux Store for Responsive Behavior?